 We’ll be making the Bousta Beanie by Gudrun Johnston as our class project, which uses Shetland Fingering from Elemental Affects / Jorstad Creek Fibers.

-Intro to Knitted Cables: Sunday, October 15, 1-3 PM Instructor: Lindsey Spoor Class fee: $40 (includes yarn)
+Intro to Knitted Cables: Saturday, Mar.
+9, 3-5 PM Instructor: Lindsey Spoor Class fee: $40 (includes yarn) // in-person only

 Cables are a classic element of knitted designs - and there are so many designers using them in new and exciting ways!
 And believe it or not, they’re created just by knitting stitches out of order.
 Learn how to knit three basic cables with us in this introductory-level class.